 A Florida Politics Blog

-Made fresh, never frozen, here's the juice on local and state politics from the staff of The Tampa Tribune, The St. Petersburg Tribune and the Tribune/Scripps Capital Bureau.
+Made fresh, never frozen, here's the juice on local and state politics from the staff of The Tampa Tribune and The St. Petersburg Tribune.

 The Florida House on Friday gave final approval to a bill that would create a public-records exemption for taxpayer email addresses held by county tax collectors.